top of page

 Fibromyalgia is not a "one size fits all" diagnosis.
 What works for some doesn't work for others.
 The information provided is intended for your general knowledge only and is not a substitute for medical advice or treatment for specific medical conditions.
 Should you have any health-related questions, please consult your physician or other health care provider promptly.

 Teresa & Hannah are fellow fibromyalgia warriors.
-Teresa is a certified dietary manager and wellness coach.
+Teresa is a wellness ambassador and retired nutrition professional.
 Hannah is an occupational therapist.
 Together, we're a mother-daughter duo on a mission to empower others to fight against fibro.

 Join the conversation!